quanteda/tutorials.quanteda.io/content/import-data/encoding.en.markdown

 draft: false
 ---

-Even if files are not saved in UTF-8, you can extract information on character encoding from the file names and import the texts correctly.
+Text files are stored on disk as raw bytes, and "character encoding" translates those bytes back into readable characters.
+Most modern files use UTF-8, which R handles automatically.
+Older files, especially ones exported from older software or from non-English systems, are sometimes saved in a different encoding.
+If R assumes the wrong encoding, accented letters and non-Latin scripts turn into garbled symbols instead of the correct text.
+Here is one way to recover from that.
+Even if files are not saved in UTF-8, you can sometimes extract the correct encoding from the file names themselves and import the texts correctly.

 ``` r